Properties of the After Kernel: Discussion

 \section{Discussion}

 When standard neural networks are trained in a standard way, the after kernel is often qualitatively quite different from the (finite) neural tangent kernel.
 The quality of the after kernel improves rapidly; it appears that the kernel is learned first, then the kernel classifier.

-A growing body of research has highlighted the importance of the learning rate of SGD and the scale of the weights at initialization on the implicit bias of the learning algorithm \cite{DBLP:conf/colt/WoodworthGLMSGS20,DBLP:journals/corr/abs-2003-02218,geiger2020disentangling,yang2020feature}.
-Thus, a natural next step would be to evaluate the effect of these on the after kernel.
+Training a network with a larger learning rate produces a better kernel, even when the training error is held constant.
+The advantage of the kernel obtained with a larger learning rate can be seen both in the accuracy of an SVM trained with the kernel, and in invariance properties that meaningful features should be expected to have.